influxdata/docs-v2/content/influxdb/cloud-iox/sql-data-types.md

 In InfluxDB's SQL implementation, a **measurement** is structured as a table, and columns are comprised of **tags**, **fields** and **timestamps**.

 DataFusion uses the Arrow type system for query execution.
-Data types stored in InfluxDB's storage engine are mapped to SQL data types according to the following tables.
+Data types stored in InfluxDB's storage engine are mapped to SQL data types at query time.

 {{% note %}}
 When performing casting operations, cast to the **name** of the data type, not the actual data type.
 Names are not case sensitive.